abhisheksr01/python-postgres-azure-container-apps/README.md

 ### Solution

-We would like to use below components of the application:
+We would like to use below components of the Azure Cloud for implementing the solution:

 - Azure Active Directory: Integrate Azure AD with PostgreSQL database to manage users, authentication, and access control.
 This allows for centralized user management and provides a basis for approval workflows.